 Make sure the repeat test is done at a lab.
 Either go to a lab or clinic yourself or order an online STD lab test from STDCheck.

-During the waiting period, do not have sex with anyone just in case it was a false negative and you really do have an STD.
+During the waiting period, do not have sex with anyone just in case it was a false negative, and you really have an STD.

 If the second test is positive, remember to inform your sexual partner(s).